samueldean/iCustomerReview/Project Documents/User Account Stories.md

 # Samuel’s UAS:
 1. As a customer who is wary of online shopping, I want to be able to sort and view one-star reviews seperately from higher rated reviews.
 ### Acceptance Criteria:
-2. As a reviewer I want the process of editing and deleting reviews to be
+2. As a reviewer I want the process of editing and deleting reviews to be a
 ### Acceptance Criteria: